 Of course, this description is not of a church, but of a shopping mall.

 Do you and I worship at these places?
-Have we sought to have our hearts satisfied with the visions of the good and the good life that the mall, the stadium, the marketplace, and the academy lift up?
+Have we sought to have our hearts satisfied with the visions of the good and the good life which the mall, the stadium, the marketplace, the beach, and the academy lift up?

-- Considering the mall: Do we think looking good, feeling good, and having good stuff are important enough for our hearts?
+- Consider the mall: Do we think looking good, feeling good, and having good stuff are important enough for our hearts?

 - Consider the arts: Have I made good taste or beauty the ultimate good by which I judge the worth of others?
 Have I made fame or artistic excellence my life?
 Do I judge the worship of others by their artistic excellence?